gamesmiths-guild/forge-godot/docs/nodes.md

 ### ForgeBootstrap

-An autoload singleton that initializes the Forge Framework.
+An autoload singleton that initializes the Forge system.

 **Description:**